Vardot/varbase/tests/README.md

 ### Install Varbase
 Have Varbase installed from the browser or using the `drush site:install` command.
-But make sure to have the webmaster user with the `dD.123123ddd` passwrod.
+But make sure to have the webmaster user with the `dD.123123ddd` password.

 Exmaple Drush install:
 Change directory in the terminal to the path of the project and `/PROJECT_DIR_NAME/docroot`